Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

   assert 2 > 300
 ```

-Same look as the non-pytest tests
+Regular Python code, looks the same as the non-pytest version

 Only difference is the "test_" convention for naming...
 ...BUT, you get a lot of extra functionality for free!